zzzhehao/citation-network/README.md

 The input is really simple.
 A few paper DOIs from the topic you are trying to get into, they are treated as the *initial core papers*.

-The program looks at the publication citing, or cited by your inputs, they are called as the *peripheral papers*.
-The "importance" of the peripheral papers will be evaluated by how well they are connected with each others, especially to the cores.
-Potential *secondary core papers* might be assigned, and the process will be repeated for the new cores, until it finds no more new cores, or the maximum iteration is reached.
+The program looks at the publications cited by your inputs, which are called the *peripheral papers*.
+The "importance" of the peripheral papers will be evaluated by how well they are connected to the cores.
+Potential *secondary core papers* may be assigned, and the process will be repeated for the new cores until no more are found or the maximum number of iterations is reached.

-When the search is finished, the core and the most adjacent peripheral papers will be mapped into a network, hopefully showing you a bigger picture of the topic you are trying to get into.
-The network is visualized by D3.js, so you can click on them, take a look at the basic metadata, or go read them.
+When the search is finished, the core and most adjacent peripheral papers will be mapped into a network, hopefully providing a bigger picture of the topic you are trying to get into.
+The network is visualized with D3.js, so you can click on them to view basic metadata or read them.

 I find the most valuable use of this is to find the real "cores" of the topic from just a few input papers.
 And to find more papers using that knowledge further.